PWNDAO/pwn_contracts/test/TestScopes.md

 Change min duration
 - Should fail when sender is not owner
 - Should set new min duration
-- Shoudl emit MinDurationChange event
+- Should emit MinDurationChange event

 PWNDeed contract